spyrosoft/spyrosoft.com/awestruct/blog/why-to-switch-from-bash-to-zsh.md

 Bash completion works like so.
 A user partially types something then presses \<tab> twice.
 A list of available completions are printed out to the shell.
 The user then has to continue typing the correct completion until none of the other completion suggestions match at which time the completion is finally performed.

 Zsh displays a completion list immediately upon pressing \<tab> the first time.
 If there is only one possibility it is completed right then and there in the same manner as Bash.
-Otherwise unlike Bash the user has the option to continue to press \<tab> to cycle through the rest of the available completions.
+Otherwise, unlike Bash, the user has the option to continue to press \<tab> to cycle through the rest of the available completions.

 Zsh completions are only written out to the shell one time.
 If the user refines the completion search, the old completions are removed and the new ones take their place.
-Bash leaves the old completions up consuming quite a bit of vertical lines in the shell.
+Bash leaves the old completions up adding noise and consuming vertical space in the shell.

 ### Partial Directory Expansion